 As part of my financial planning work for clients, often clients need life insurance coverage to provide needed protection in the event of their death.
-I donate all life insurance commissions to charity.
+I no longer actively sell life insurance, however, in the past I donated all life insurance commissions to charity.

 As part of the financial planning process, I look at many facets of a client’s financial situation.
 This includes discussing financial goals and dreams, but it also includes the practical aspect of protection.